dimi-fn/Various-Data-Science-Scripts/BI/README.md

 ### Capacities

-`Capacities`: set of resources used to host and deliver the PowerBI content.
+`Capacities`: set of resources used to host and deliver the Power BI content.
 They are either *shared* or *dedicated*
 * **Dedicated**: capacity is fully committed to a single customer.
 It requires a <u>subscription</u>
 * **Shared**: shared with other customers.
 By <u>default</u>, workspaces are created under this a shared capacity.